 Similar to how the unofficial stock exchange of the British Empire had been operated out of coffee houses, the practice of underwriting started to take place in informal settings.
 These practices were developed to deal with the growing need to ship goods between the New World and the old colonies while decreasing the level of risk faced by merchants.
 These humble beginnings eventually led to the establishment of Lloyd’s of London, as well as several similar shipping and insurance businesses.

 Nowadays, there are insurance policies in place to cover just about every risk out there, especially in the business world.
-From cyber insurance to management liability and everything in between, the team at Sydney Insurance Brokers can secure your comprehensive business insurance at the best available price.
+From cyber crime insurance to management liability insurance and everything in between, the team at Sydney Insurance Brokers can secure your comprehensive business insurance at the best available price.